seerdata/spinnakr-spne/README.md

-Install the Gemset for Spnee
+Install the Gemset for Spn.ee

 Bring up Redis